firework-launcher/launcher/README.md

 ```

 ### Shift Register Launchers
-These launchers use the gpioset command to control SN74HC595N shift registers. the GPIO lines that it uses are set in the `shift_register_mgmt.py` file.
+These launchers use the gpioset command to control SN74HC595N shift registers.
+The GPIO lines that it uses are set in the `shift_register_mgmt.py` file.

 SRCLK - 84\
 OE - 86\